piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Upgrade Notice ==

+= 3.0 =
+The plugin requires at least WooCommerce 2.1.

 = 1.5 =
 Update your custom style.css.
 Remove any width and height CSS properties that were assigned to the img tag.